Giants Spring Training

 Standing room is limited to the crest of the berm in left, the concourse behind it in right-center, and a small grassy area between the right field foul pole and Charro Lodge.

-Ushers will let you move freely about the ballpark and upgrade your seat if better ones are available, which isn't often the case as the stadium is filled to capacity for a majority of its games.
+Ushers will let you move freely about the ballpark and upgrade your seat if better ones are available, which isn't often the case as the stadium is filled close to capacity for a majority of its games.

 Sections and rows